Drop In a Photo, Get a Year Back

 Criteria This free tool MyHeritage PhotoDater Manual dating (DIY) Timeline Scan

-What it is One-photo AI year estimate, right on this page Free AI feature inside the MyHeritage genealogy platform[2] You, a magnifying glass, and genealogy guides to formats and fashions Done-for-you service that dates a whole scanned archive and fixes the files
+What it is One-photo AI year estimate, right on this page: a quick check with a lighter, faster model Free AI feature inside the MyHeritage genealogy platform[1] You, a magnifying glass, and genealogy guides to formats and fashions Done-for-you service that dates a whole scanned archive with our most accurate AI model and fixes the files

-Reads the back of the photo ManuallyUpload the back as its own image and it reads the handwriting NoFront image only YesFlipping the print over is step one YesPairs each front with its back automatically and reads handwriting and lab stamps
+Reads the back of the photo NoExpects the photo itself: a scan of a print's back is rejected as not being a photo NoFront image only YesFlipping the print over is step one YesPairs each front with its back automatically and reads handwriting and lab stamps

 Uses neighboring photos for context NoOne photo at a time NoPer-photo estimates PartlyIf you keep careful notes across the shoebox YesScan order, recurring faces, and already-dated anchors refine every estimate